vifon/WebBroboard/README.md

 ### The problem

 I tend to use many browsers or browser settings for different links.
-I prefer to launch some links in the private mode, some in the regular mode, some in a different browser profile (they are pretty handy in Chromium, try them out!).
+I prefer to launch some links in the private mode, some in the regular mode, some in a different browser profile.
 Until now I used to right-click and copy to clipboard most links in the external applications (like Thunderbird) to open them manually in whichever way I prefer.
 It was tedious and didn't help when the application launched some site by itself (example: pressing F1 in Thunderbird).

 ### The solution